wednesdayayay/Scrawl/README.md

     5.star burst
         size, size2

-   [brushcolor toggle MIDI] you can turn color for the brush on and off
+   -[brushcolor toggle MIDI] you can turn color for the brush on and off
-    if you turn off brush color it will default back to white [brush color MIDI RGBA] allows for individual channels of color mixing fir the brush
+         if you turn off brush color it will default back to white
+   - [brush color MIDI RGBA] allows for individual channels of color mixing fir the brush

-   [invert brush MIDI] you can invert the current brush color. toggle
+   -[invert brush MIDI] you can invert the current brush color. toggle
-    [randomize brush color MIDI] you can randomize the current brush color. toggle
+    -[randomize brush color MIDI] you can randomize the current brush color. toggle

-   [size MIDI] changing the size of the brush is also possible [size2 MIDI] used for the rectangle brush
+   -[size MIDI] changing the size of the brush is also possible -[size2 MIDI] used for the rectangle brush